Abstract

 We used a dataset of seven micrographs collected from lamellae of ER-HoxB8 cells together with tilt series collected afterwards from the same locations to verify the accuracy of the thickness estimates obtained using CTFFIND5.
 We used CTFFIND5 to estimate the thickness (tCTFFIND) for every location and compared it with the thickness estimated from the tomogram reconstructed from the tilt series (tTOMO).
 We measured tTOMO by manually estimating the distance between the surfaces of the lamella in three different positions.

 When we plotted tCTFFIND against tTOMO we found that the values were highly correlated, but tTOMO was consistently smaller than tCTFFIND (Fig. 5).
 A linear fit revealed a slope of 0.95 and a y-axis intercept of 0.12 nm.
 This means that the CTFFIND5 thickness estimate is on average 1.05x higher than the thickness estimated by tomography.
 (Tichelaar et al., 2020) also report that estimating the thickness from the CTF nodes resulted in values roughly 1.1x higher than estimated by tomography.
-The reasons for the systematic discrepancies between thicknesses estimated by CTFFIND5 and estimates based on Lambert-Beer’s law and tomography are unclear, but since they are small and CTFFIND5 estimates lie in between the other two estimates, they will provide comparable information.
+The reasons for the systematic discrepancies between thicknesses estimated by CTFFIND5 and estimates based on the Beer-Lambert law and tomography are unclear, but since they are small and CTFFIND5 estimates lie in between the other two estimates, they will provide comparable information.

 CTF estimation and correction assists biological interpretation of intermediate-magnification lamella images

 During data collection of cryoEM data in cells, the operator frequently relies on images taken at low magnification to select areas of interest and establish their biological context.
-The pixel size of these images is usually about 40 Å, with a defocus of about 200 μm.
-This produces strong contrast from biological membranes, but can sometimes also lead to substantial fringes near these membranes (Fig. 6a).
+The pixel size of these images is usually about 40 Å, with a defocus of about 200 µm.
+This produces strong contrast from biological membranes but can sometimes also lead to substantial fringes near these membranes (Fig. 6a).
 We found that a simple CTF correction based on CTFFIND defocus estimates obtained from the overview images can reduce these fringes (Fig. 6b).
 A simple CTF correction can be done using the program apply_ctf, included with cisTEM, by phase flipping according to the fitted CTF (Fig. 6c).
-However, we found that including a Wiener filter-based amplitude correction describe by (Tegunov & Cramer, 2019) produces a more naturally looking image that might be best suited to recognize cellular features (Fig. 6d).
+However, we found that including a Wiener filter-based amplitude correction described by (Tegunov and Cramer, 2019) produces a more naturally looking image that might be best suited to recognize cellular features (Fig. 6d).

 CTFFIND5 runtimes

 To gauge the ability of CTFFIND5 to provide real time feedback during cryoEM data collection we measured its runtime on three representative micrographs (Table 2).
 Without estimation of tilt or sample thickness CTFIND5 performed CTF estimation roughly within a second.
 Estimation of the sample thickness adds roughly half a second to the runtime, therefore allowing CTF estimation within a timeframe comparable to typical exposure times.
-Estimation of the tilt on the other hand increased runtimes substantially to the order of several minutes, due to the exhaustive search of potential tilts over hundreds of powerspectra.
+Estimation of the tilt on the other hand increased runtimes substantially to the order of several minutes, due to the exhaustive search of potential tilts over hundreds of power spectra.
 While these runtimes are substantially slower than cryoEM data acquisition, near real time estimation can be achieved by using multiple CPU cores.

 Furthermore, optimization of the number of tiles used, better search algorithms, or implementations employing GPUs could increase the speed to the point where real time estimation is more feasible.